BTE-Trusted-Entity/sporran-extension/README.md

 1. Navigate to [chrome://extensions](chrome://extensions).
 1. Enable Developer Mode by clicking the toggle switch next to Developer mode.
-1. Click the _LOAD UNPACKED_ button and select the directory you have unpacked the extension into.
+1. Click the _Load unpacked_ button and select the directory you have unpacked the extension into.

 ### Testing in [Firefox](https://extensionworkshop.com/documentation/develop/temporary-installation-in-firefox/)